Promotion through Connections: Favors or Information?: Introduction

-Our analysis builds on, and advances, ideas first identified in the literature on discrimination.\ Heckman \& Siegelman (1993) and Heckman (1998) clarify key implications of differences in unobservable' variances across groups.
-They show that differences in variances invalidate the use of standard models of binary outcomes to detect discrimination.
-Their critique apply to major empirical studies on discrimination, such as Bertrand \& Mullainathan (2004).
-Neumark (2012) shows how probit models with heteroscedasticity can help address this issue.
-He reanalyzes the data from Bertrand \& Mullainathan (2004) and finds stronger evidence for race discrimination than in the original study, once difference in variances across racial groups are accounted for.
-We adapt and extend these ideas to the study of connections.\ We show that differences in variances help identify the informational content of connections, an idea consistent with Theorem 4 in Lu (2016).
-Lu (2016) provides a theoretical analysis of random choice under private information.\ He shows that better private information generates choices that look more dispersed from the point of view of the econometrician.\ We provide, to our knowledge, the first applied implementation of this insight.
-We obtain novel identification results.\ The first part of Theorem 1, on exclusion restrictions, formalizes and extends the identification argument of Neumark (2012).\ The second part of Theorem 2, on linearity, is new and shows that identification may hold even without exclusion restrictions.
-We provide the first empirical application of these ideas to the study of the impact of connections.
+Our analysis builds on ideas first identified in the literature on discrimination.\footnote{For a comprehensive survey of the literature on discrimination and recent developments, see \citet{onuchic2022recent}.} \cite{siegelman1993urban} and \cite{heckman1998detecting} clarify key implications of differences in the variances of unobservables across groups.
+They show that variance differences invalidate the use of standard models of binary outcomes to detect discrimination. \cite{neumark2012detecting} shows how probit models with heteroscedasticity can help address this issue.
+He reanalyzes the data from \cite{bertrand2004} and finds stronger evidence for race discrimination than in the original study, once differences in variance across racial groups are accounted for.

+We adapt and extend these ideas to the analysis of connections.
+We show that differences in variance help identify the informational content of connections, an idea consistent with Theorem 4 in \cite{lu2016random}. \cite{lu2016random} provides a theoretical analysis of random choice under private information.
+He shows that better private information generates choices that look more dispersed to the econometrician.
+To our knowledge, we are the first to implement this insight in an empirical context.

+We obtain novel identification results, and extend \cite{neumark2012detecting}'s identification arguments well beyond the probit case.
+We show that favors and information effects are identified in a semiparametric framework, with an unknown grade function and an unknown distribution of latent errors of connected candidates.
+Identification relies on a parametric anchor for the latent error distribution of unconnected candidates and on independence between (some) observable characteristics and favors and information effects.
+Identification fails to hold if the unconnected error distribution is unknown, or if favors and information effects vary with all observable characteristics.
+By contrast, we show that identification extends to setups where favors and information effects may depend on the number and types of connections and on some observable characteristics, like gender.

+We then demonstrate the empirical interest and feasibility of this novel identification strategy, by reanalyzing promotion data in three different contexts.
+In this empirical implementation, we showcase a new way for utilizing machine learning techniques to estimate causal effects within a semistructural econometric framework.